elastic/rally-tracks/elastic/logs/README.md

 Note that this challenge requires you to be able to successfully create a snapshot repository using the `snapshot_repo_name`, `snapshot_repo_type`, and `snapshot_repo_settings` track parameters.

+### Parameters specific to datastream-autosharding challenge

+This challenge is intended for serverless data streams auto sharding testing.
+It consists of configurable number of steps provided with array parameters.
+Note: `include_target_throughput` parameter is ignored in this challenge.

+* `as_clients` (default: [8,16,32]): An array with the number of indexing clients to be used in each step.
+* `as_warmup_time_periods` (default: [300,300,300]): An array with warm-up time period, in seconds, of every step.
+* `as_time_periods` (default: [300,300,300]): An array with time period, in seconds, of every step.
+* `as_target_throughputs` (default: [2,4,8]): An array with target throughput of each step, expressed in requests/s.
+Please use `bulk_size` parameter to translate this into docs/s.
+Target throughput is not configured if the values specified in this array are negative.
+* `ds_autosharding_excludes` (default: []) a list of data stream name patterns to exclude from auto sharding.
+* `ds_autosharding_increase_cooldown` (default: "270s") A time value indicating the amount of time to cooldown before increasing the number of shards.
+* `ds_autosharding_decrease_cooldown` (default: "3d") A time value indicating the amount of time to cooldown before decreasing the number of shards.
+* `ds_autosharding_min_threads` (default: 2) The minimum number of write threads in the auto *scaling* function.
+* `ds_autosharding_max_threads` (default: 32) The maximum number of write threads in the auto *scaling* function.
+* `dsl_poll_interval` (default: "5m") A time value indicating the interval data stream lifecycle runs at.
+This is relevant in the context of auto sharding as data stream lifecycle periodically triggers the rollover operations that will recalcualte and implement the (auto)sharding scheme.

 ## Changing the Datasets

 The generated dataset is influenced by 2 key configurations: